macodys/formy-house-theme/README.md

 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)
-- Mobile browsers
+- Mobile browsers (iOS Safari, Chrome Mobile)

 ## License

-This theme is created for formy.house and is proprietary.
+This theme is created for **Formy.House** and is proprietary.

 ## Support